Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 As it does every year, the family-owned pub spent mid-March preparing to be packed with people looking for a place to party.

-"Saint Patrick's Day is like Christmas," says Pam Beale, 64, who owns the place with her husband John, 77.
-The cozy pub, with its mahogany banquettes with tartan plaid cushions, was decked out for the holiday, with shamrocks adorning the walls and Guinness give-away key chains and hats piled up for revelers.
-The Beales say they'd prepared to cook "lots and lots" of corned beef and cabbage and soda bread, and had ordered up extra kegs and bottles of beer.
+"Saint Patrick's Day is like Christmas," says Pam Beale, 64, who owns the place with her husband, John, 77.
+The cozy pub, with its mahogany banquettes with tartan-plaid cushions, was decked out for the holiday with shamrocks adorning the walls and Guinness giveaway keychains and hats piled up for revelers.
+The Beales say they'd prepared to cook "lots and lots" of corned beef and cabbage and soda bread and had ordered extra kegs and bottles of beer.

 "People would start at lunchtime," says Pam.
 "It was a big celebration to look forward to."

-But then the state ordered all restaurants to close by 11 p.m. the night before.
+Then the state ordered all restaurants to close by 11 p.m. the night before.

 The Beales raced to pack up their perishables and put away the decorations.
 Their regulars came in for a last pint and left extra-large tips as they wished everyone well.